arceos23/social_media_app/social_media/README.md

 ## TODO

+- Have timestamps include time - just showing the date
 - Have comments button not be hoverable when looking at comments for an individual post
 - Have comments page upload a comment if added by authenticated user
 - Have individual post page load correctly when refreshing the page